towersvault/shinpokered/README.md

   - This catch rate makes it hold a gorgeous box if transferred to Gen 2
   - In case of multiple pikachus, only the first in the roster will be affected
   - Likewise, a pikachu holding a gorgeous box can learn surf if transferred into this rom hack
+- Defeat Lance with a Dragonite in your top spot and it will be given a catch rate of 168
+  - Dragonite's cry will play to confirm that this has happened
+  - In this rom hack, a dragonite with this catch rate can be taught Fly via HM
+  - This catch rate makes it hold a gorgeous box if transferred to Gen 2
+  - Likewise, a dragonite holding a gorgeous box can learn fly if transferred into this rom hack
 - Added Bill's secret garden behind his house
   - Put Mew in your top spot and show Bill to gain access
   - You will encounter the starter pokemon plus some other rarer pokemon